Flagsmith/flagsmith-docs/docs/ab-testing.md

 5. Send a message to the Analytics platform, adding the name/value pair of "Paypal Checkout Enabled" and the value of the flag.
 6. Deploy your app and watch the data come in.

+## Example

+We made [a repo](https://github.com/SolidStateGroup/bullet-train-js-client/tree/master/examples/ab-testing) with a [JSFiddle](https://jsfiddle.net/vw0af7zq/) that demonstrates an A/B Test using Javascript.